Tasm-Devil/Onitama/README.md

 ## ToDos
 In the order in which I would like to tackle them.

-- [x] landing page for game creation and selection.
+- [ ] GetGame with UUID in the URL should work to
-- [x] The Server should remember the player names.
-Extend API for player names.
+- [ ] The Server should check the player names on NewMove
-- [x] Only Black Player can join and rejoin after page reload.
-When White reloads page, it cannt continue the game.
+- [ ] Authetification by player name using sessions
+- [ ] Implement http polling temporarily.
-- [ ] Switch from Browser.document to [Browser.application](https://package.elm-lang.org/packages/elm/browser/latest/Browser#application)
+- [ ] GetGames should also return all playernames with gameids.
 - [ ] The common card should determine, which player starts the game.
 - [ ] Check for checkmate!
-- [ ] Implement http polling temporarily.
 - [ ] JSON for GameMove is to verbose.
 Simplyfy it to something like `{"move":"white:c1b2:elephant"}`
 - [ ] Use WebSocket to get new moves without the need to do http polling.
 - [ ] Implement Chat feature
-- [ ] Authetification by player name at least.
 - [ ] Add support for the Cards from the Senseis Path explansion.

 ### Expansion Cards